Inter-Individual Variation in DNA Repair Capacity

 References & Related Work

-- FM-HCR: a powerful method to quantify multiple DNA repair pathways in living cells, originally developed by Dr. Zachary Nagel in a pair of articles (PNAS 2014, PNAS 2017).
+- FM-HCR: a powerful method to quantify multiple DNA repair pathways in living cells, originally developed by Dr. Zachary Nagel and colleagues in a pair of articles (PNAS 2014, PNAS 2017).

 - CometChip: a high-throughput comet assay allowing parallel quantification of multiple DNA repair activities (PNAS 2010).